melissarenard/enhanced-assumptions-climada/README.md

 3. Differences in TC intensity based on ENSO (simulated by the Markov chain);
 4. Greater losses from consecutive events in a given area.

+## Instructions
+1. Run `Hazard generation.ipynb`
+2. Run `loss_outputs.ipynb`
+3. Optional: In your own python file, import `results.py` and call relevant functions to obtain summary statistics/plots of results.

+* After Step 1, the hazard file will be added to the `Hazards` folder.
+* After step 2, loss output files will be added to the `Outputs` folder.

 ## Files
 ### Data